TheOdinProject/top-meta/Moderation_Matrix.md

 Minor violations such as:
 - A second infraction of any 0 Zap issues above
 - "Mini-modding"
+  - Enforcement of any of the rules instead of notifying moderators (see example below)
   - Please leave moderation action to the moderators
-  - use ModMail to report rule breaking or if you see something you’re unsure about in the community
+  - Use ModMail to report rule breaking or if you see something you’re unsure about in the community
 - Asking for advice/help on projects unrelated to The Odin Project, or asking about topics unrelated to our Discord channels
 - Mild unprofessionalism:
   - Drug related conversation